HolyBlackCat/cpp-tutorials/tooling/articles/multifile_programs.md

 ## The simplest approach

 If you try to compile using `clang++ 1.cpp` or `clang++ 2.cpp`, you'll get errors about `foo()` or `main()` being missing respectively.

+(If you instead get errors about `2.h` not being found, it's probably not in the same directory as the `.cpp` files.
+Either move it there, or pass the directory where it's located to `-I` if you prefer to keep it separate.)

 The easiest fix is to pass **all** the `.cpp` files to the compiler command: `clang++ 1.cpp 2.cpp -o prog`.
 Try it, make sure it works.